wghost/PatcherGUI/PatcherGUIReadme.txt

 If you haven't yet set a path to your XCOM:EU or XCOM:EW folder, do it now (see "Making a first step" section above).

 If the mod doesn't have any user-editable variables, press the "Apply" button to install it.
-If mod provides some configurable options, consult the mod's "Readme" file on how to set it up properly.
+If the mod provides some configurable options, consult the mod's "Readme" file on how to set it up properly.

 If installation was successful, close PatcherGUI and run the game.
 If an error message appears, read this file and the mod instructions carefully and try to repeat the installation.
 If it still fails, report a bug (see "Reporting bugs and asking questions" section later in this file).